Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Predoctoral Fellows (F31)

 F31 awardees are required to submit a Termination Notice either when:

 - all institutional dual doctoral degree requirements have been completed; or

 - the F31 project end date listed on the Notice of Award (NoA) has arrived (whichever comes first).

 F31 awardees are required to submit a Termination Notice within 30 days of the conclusion of award funding.

 - Program Announcement PA-23-272 (F31 Individual Predoctoral Fellowship)

 - Activation Form

-- Termination Notice: Terminations are submitted via xTrain by the institute's business official
+- Termination Notice: Terminations are submitted via xTrain by the institution's business official

 NCI Staff Contacts